-Here's a few things I've worked on in the past.
+Here are some projects I've worked on in my spare time.
 You can see the rest of my online portfolio and a summary of my technical skills here.

-Space game 2000 is a project I'm really proud of because of how inexperienced I was while making it and yet I still have fun playing it now.
-It features pixel-perfect collision, some interesting powerups and upgrades purchasable from the store, and spaceship movement that I think feels really natural, despite its simplicity.
+Space game 2000 is a project I'm really proud of because it was the first full game I finished.
+Amongst other things, it features pixel-perfect collision, a bunch of interesting powerups + upgrades purchasable from the store, game state management, animated sprites, and spaceship movement based on velocity and acceleration.

-This is a pseudo-3D platformer my team and I made during a 24 hour (12 hours every day over a weekend) society-held game jam durng which the theme for was 'Out of the Blue'.
+This is a pseudo-3D platformer my team and I made during a 24 hour society-held game jam.
+The theme was 'Out of the Blue'.

-Here are some things I personally have found helpful or generally interesting on the internet:
+Here are some things I personally have found helpful or interesting on the internet:

 The AI Revolution - Part 1 - A fantastic article about why human-level AI might not be as far away as you think and why we should all be talking about it.